2020 NOMINATIONS WILL BE ACCEPTED IN JANUARY 2020.

 Submission of Nomination

-All nominations must be submitted by January 31, 2019.
-Thereafter, no further 2019 nominations will be accepted.
+All nominations must be submitted by January 31, 2020.
+Thereafter, no further 2020 nominations will be accepted.
 During the rest of the year, nominators for the 2020 award can begin to put together nomination materials for candidates.
+Nominations must be submitted online by the nominator.
+It is not appropriate to assign this task to the nominee or an administrative assistant.

 Note that the following forms should be downloaded and used for the first four items on the list of materials that are required for a nomination.